-If your baby isn’t drinking milk, see if you can stretch the times in between feedings so he’s hungrier come the next one.
-He might simply need more time—and space in his tummy—in between feedings to finish a whole bottle or nursing session.
+If your baby isn’t drinking milk, see if you can stretch the times between feedings so he’s hungrier come the next one.
+He might simply need more time—and space in his tummy—between feedings to finish a whole bottle or nursing session.

 Worried your baby isn’t getting enough calories from breast milk or formula?
 Try mixing the milk with his solids.